DaniyalHaider2020/DLP_Project/README.markdown

-# DLP_Project: Stock Price Prediction Using Hybrid Machine Learning Models
+# DLP_Project: Stock Price Prediction Using Deep Machine Learning Models

 ## Project Overview
 This project focuses on predicting the directional movement (up or down) of the Dow Jones Industrial Average (DJIA) stock index using a hybrid approach that combines numerical time-series data and textual news sentiment.
 Three models are implemented and compared: LSTM with FinBERT, Random Forest, and a Simple RNN.
 The project includes data preprocessing, model training, evaluation, and a detailed report.